nutanix-japan/ocp-hci/ocp_idp/ocp_idp.rst

 We will use the AutoAD Active Directory VM as the IDP as it is already installed in your HPOC/SPOC cluster.

+This setup can also be done using the OCP Cluster Manger GUI.
+But in this section we will use commands.

 #.
 In Calm go to your **Applications** > **Openshift ocp1** application

 #.
 Go to the **Services**